+Net cash from financing activities for the year ended 31 December 2017 was U.S.\$1,481.4 million.
+This amount was primarily the result of debt repayments, redemption of the 2017 Sukuk, interest paid and a dividend paid.

+Net cash from financing activities for the year ended 31 December 2016 was U.S.\$701.3 million.
+This amount was primarily the result of debt repayments, partial redemption of the 2017 Sukuk and interest paid.

 Net cash used in financing activities for the year ended 31 December 2015 was U.S.\$11.8 million.
-This amount was primarily the result of debt repayments, interest paid and dividends slightly exceeding new borrowings during the period.
+This amount was primarily the result of issuance of a bond, debt repayments, interest paid and dividends paid during the period.

-Net cash from financing activities for the year ended 31 December 2014 was U.S.\$527.9 million.
-This amount was primarily the result of proceeds from the issue of U.S.\$1,000.0 million convertible bonds partially offset by interest expense and dividends.

-Net cash used in financing activities for the year ended 31 December 2013 was U.S.\$304.3 million.
-This amount was primarily the result of interest expense and dividends paid.